Articles

 Covid-19: Political Turmoil and the Opportunity for Change (2020), What to do about now.

-Innovation is political, economics is social: Celebrating one year of the IIPP Theory Reading Group (2020), UCL IIPP, Medium.
+Innovation is political, economics is social (2020), UCL IIPP, Medium.

 When value doesn’t have a price (2018), UCL IIPP, Medium.